-There are limited data on the interchangeability of COMIRNATY with other COVID-19 vaccines to complete the primary vaccination course or any subsequent doses.
-Individuals who have received 1 dose of COMIRNATY COVID-19 vaccineshould continue to receive COMIRNATY JN.1 to complete the primary vaccination course and for any additional doses.
+There are limited data on the interchangeability of COMIRNATY with other COVID-19 vaccines to complete the primary vaccination course or the booster dose.
+Individuals who have received 1 dose of COMIRNATY should continue to receive COMIRNATY to complete the primary vaccination course and for any additional doses.